 Capgemini claims their ML fraud detection system can reduce fraud investigation time by 70% while increasing accuracy by 90%.
 Another ML fraud prevention solution provider, Feedzai, claims that a well-trained machine learning solution can identify and prevent 95% of all fraud while minimizing the amount of human labor required during the investigation stage.

 Large corporations like Airbnb, Yelp, and Jet.com are already using AI solutions to get insights from big data and prevent issues such as fake accounts, account takeover, payment fraud, and promotion abuse.
 Machine learning takes care of all the dirty work of data analysis and predictive analytics and allows companies to grow and develop safe from fraud.

 Businesses all over the world have already started using data science to prevent financial fraud.
 Machine learning is currently the most promising innovative tool that can help companies prevent fraudulent operations that lead to greater losses each year.
-Yet apart from implementing modern fraud detection solutions, companies also need modern and secure FinTech services that are harder for fraudsters to manipulate.
+Yet apart from implementing modern fraud detection solutions, companies also need modern and secure FinTech services and custom software development services that are harder for fraudsters to manipulate.
 An outdated financial system is always full of loopholes tricksters can use.
 Luckily, machine learning has the potential to improve bank fraud detection with data analytics and help nearly every industry.